-During the interim accreditation period the laboratory shall successfully analyze at least ten (10) single-masked PT samples in multiple rounds containing a minimum of five samples per set (See Appendix A for a description of the Horse Testing Laboratory External Quality Assurance Program).
-The interim accredited laboratory shall successfully identify and/or document a concentration in excess of the threshold or Minimum Required Performance Level (MRPL) of the Prohibited Substances, Metabolite(s) of Prohibited Substances, or Marker(s) of Prohibited Substances or Prohibited Methods within the time specified by the EQAP administrator.
-The interim accredited laboratory shall provide a Test Report to the HTLC for each of the samples in the proficiency test.
+During the interim accreditation period the laboratory shall successfully analyze an additional set of single-masked PT samples containing a minimum of ten samples

+(See Appendix A for a description of the Horse Testing Laboratory External Quality Assurance Program).

+Costs associated with the RMTC EQAP shall be paid by the laboratory unless funding is provided through the RMTC.
+The interim accredited laboratory shall successfully identify and/or document a concentration in excess of the threshold or Minimum Required Performance Level (MRPL) of the Prohibited Substances, Metabolite(s) of Prohibited Substances, or Marker(s) of Prohibited Substances or Prohibited Practices within the time specified by the EQAP administrator.
+The interim accredited laboratory shall provide a copy of the Test Report to the HTLC for each of the samples in the proficiency test.
 For negative samples, the RMTC may request all or a portion of the negative screening data.
 For selected samples for which there is a Positive Analytical Finding, the interim accredited laboratory shall provide a Laboratory Documentation Package.
-This documentation shall be submitted to the State Horse Racing Authority and the RMTC Horse Testing Laboratory Committee within thirty (30) days of the RMTC's request.
+This documentation shall be submitted to the State Horse Racing Authority and the RMTC HTLC within thirty (30) days of the RMTC's request.

-2.2.3 Plan and implement research activities
+2.2.3 Plan and implement Research activities

-The interim accredited laboratory shall include a statement that describes its research and by signing the application verify that 10% of its annual budget is allocated to research.
-The research activities can either be conducted by the laboratory or in cooperation with other RMTC accredited Laboratories or other research organizations.
-The research plan should be developed in consultation with the relevant State Horse Racing Authority.
+All laboratories are required to demonstrate the existence of an active research program.
+The interim accredited laboratory shall develop a plan for its Research and development activities in the field of Drug and Medication Control.
+The Research activities can either be conducted independently by the laboratory or in collaboration with other RMTC accredited Laboratories or other RMTC approved research organizations.
+The Research plan should be developed in consultation with the relevant State Horse Racing Authority.
+Refer to Section 4.0 for specific details and requirements regarding Research activities.